hdShang/arxiv-daily/docs/cs-RO/2025-12-01/papers/251201194v1-roboloc-a-benchmark-dataset-for-point-place-recognition-and-localiza.md

 ---
 layout: default
-title: RoboLoc: A Benchmark Dataset for Point Place Recognition and Localization in Indoor-Outdoor Integrated Environments
+title: "RoboLoc: A Benchmark Dataset for Point Place Recognition and Localization in Indoor-Outdoor Integrated Environments"
 ---

 # RoboLoc: A Benchmark Dataset for Point Place Recognition and Localization in Indoor-Outdoor Integrated Environments